 If you are looking into getting a home inspection, that probably means you’ve just closed on a house.
 Congratulations!
-You’ve come a long way into making one of the largest purchases in your lifetime, but the process isn't over yet.
+You’ve just taken a massive step toward becoming a homeowner, but the process isn't over just yet.

 Many homebuyers-- particularly first-time homebuyers-- are anxious to discover the state of the walls, flooring, and roof of the home they fell in love with.
 To help prepare for your home inspection, here is a list of the top 10 most expensive repairs that you may find in the inspection report.